Rental yield calculations made easy

 or a gross return of 7% per annum.

 Any other acquisition costs, such as stamp duty, legal fees, survey costs, and mortgage broker fees, can be factored into this gross return calculation.
 To do so, add these to the purchase price in the formula above at the bottom.

-    Why calculating gross yield is useful?
+Why is calculating gross yield useful?

 So, it's easy to compute, but what's the point?

-    Gross yield is a straightforward technique to compare several real estate assets.
+Gross yield is a simple technique to compare several real estate assets.
 For example, if all other factors were equal, a real estate investor would prefer a property with an annual gross yield of 12% to one with a yield of 10%.